 Students can enter and track online work order requests via Bronco Fix-It.
 They should provide as much detail as possible in the request, such as "the third drawer down on the dressers sticks" or "the left sink drips".
 Maintenance strives to repair items within 24 hours for residence halls and apartments.
 If students are not home when they come, maintenance will enter the room, repair the item and leave residents a note they were there.

-If the item is an emergency, such as an overflowing toilet, students should call one of the following:
+If the item is an emergency, such as an overflowing toilet, students should call:

 Note: For Valley halls, the system lists them as GV1, GV2 or GV3 and then the name of the residence hall.